Incoming Philippines central bank chief says concerned about rapid credit growth

-MANILA The Philippine central bank is closely watching the rapid pace of domestic credit growth, even though it is being driven by legitimate demand, the incoming governor said on Wednesday.
+MANILA (Reuters) - The Philippine central bank is closely watching the rapid pace of domestic credit growth, even though it is being driven by legitimate demand, the incoming governor said on Wednesday.

 "We're not being complacent about it," Nestor Espenilla, who takes the helm of the central bank next month, moving from his current role as head of banking supervision, said in an interview.